 Our blog post on The Psychology of Change discusses the underlying psychological factors of Change Management.

 People’s reaction to change is individual, and their emotional reaction to the change and the perceived need for downsizing impacts their willingness to accept or resist the change, and, in turn, their motivation and energy towards their work.

 The Psychology of Change suggests you consider organizational change at three levels.

 At the organizational level employees want a two-way dialogue with leaders who are credible, transparent and trustworthy

-Providing clarity in a time of ambiguity, linking how today’s actions, however bad they seem, to a future vision that your employees can embrace and get emotionally involved with is essential.
+Providing clarity in a time of ambiguity.
+Linking today’s actions, however bad they seem, to a future vision that your employees can embrace and get emotionally involved with is essential.

-Transparent and trustworthy; your employees will see right through an attempt at smoke and mirrors.
+You also need to be transparent and trustworthy, as your employees will see right through an attempt at smoke and mirrors.
 Communication needs to be straight forward or you risk losing the trust of your workforce, now and during future transformations.

+There are a number of imperatives here for Change Leaders, particularly in disruptive times.
 Providing a safety net, giving the space for concerns to be heard, and cascading key change messages.
 Trust and transparency continue to be important.
-If employees feel that they cannot trust their immediate supervisor they will find it difficult to cope with the changes.
+If employees feel that they cannot trust their immediate manager they will find it difficult to cope with the changes.

-Participation in decisions surrounding a change is known to increase willingness and commitment to the change.
-In a time of downsizing, providing employees the ability, as much as possible, to help shape how their team will work in the new organization allows active participation in a difficult time.
-New team structure, process changes, or even the office layout are examples where participation can be encouraged.
+Participation in decisions surrounding a change is known to increase willingness and build personal commitment to the change.
+In a time of downsizing, providing employees the ability, as much as possible, to help shape how their team will work in the new organization allows active participation at a difficult time.
+Creating new team structures, process changes, or even the office layout are examples where participation can be actively encouraged.